Blog: Mel's Muse

 Following The Funeral: Living With The Loss Of A Loved One

-With nearly 40,000 deaths due to Coronavirus in recent months, there must be hundreds of thousands of friends and family having to live with the reality of loss.
-You may have been through Coping With The Initial Shock, learned, in a small way, about Looking After Yourself, dealt with the...
+With nearly 40,000 deaths due to Coronavirus in past years, and more to come with the junior doctors' and nurses' strikes, there must be hundreds of thousands of friends and family having to live with the reality of loss.
+You may have been through Coping With The Initial Shock, learned,...

 Come Holy Spirit